readium/lcp-specs/_pages/lcp-intro.md

 LCP is free from transaction costs.
 The only mandatory cost for using the DRM is a yearly certification fee for each server or client application supporting LCP.

-## Publication Formats
+## EPUB, PDF, Audiobooks, DiViNa

 Different publication formats can be protected by LCP; this includes:

-* EPUB 2 and EPUB 3, including embedded audio and video content,
+* EPUB 2 and EPUB 3, including with embedded audio and video content
-* PDF,
+* PDF documents
-* Readium Packaged Web Publications (audiobooks and DiViNa).
+* Readium Packaged Web Publications (audiobooks and DiViNa)

+## Specifications

+* [Licensed Content Protection 1.0](/lcp-specs/readium-lcp-specification) defines the structure of a license document .
+* [License Status Document 1.0](/lcp-specs/readium-lsd-specification) defines a document representing the status of a license along with interactions that might affect its status.
+* [LCP Profile Upgrade](/lcp-specs/lcp-profile-upgrade) defines a mechanism for seamlessly transitioning an operational LCP ecosystem to the most recent profile revision, whilst ensuring forward compatibility for outdated client software, and for non-updatable user devices.

+## Draft specifications

+The following specifications are currently drafts:

+* [LCP for PDF](/lcp-specs/lcp-for-pdf) defines how PDF documents are protected by LCP.
+* [LCP for Audiobooks](/lcp-specs/lcp-for-audiobooks) defines how Audiobooks using the Readium Packaged Web Publication format are protected by LCP.

+## Registries

+Registries are live documents listing controlled values associated with the specifications.
+They are available [here](/lcp-specs/registries/).

+## Software

+A large [open-source codebase](/lcp-specs/readium-lcp-codebase/) has been developed as part of the Readium project by EDRLab.
+This includes a full featured License Server, DRM libraries compliant with different Readium toolkits (Readium SDK, Readium Mobile / Desktop), plus a lightweight library which can be integrated on any device.

+## ISO Standardization

+Readium LCP has been submitted to ISO standarization by Japan, South Korea and France.
+The work is in progress and LCP should become an international standard by Q4 2020.

 ## Core Technology